 In this guide, we’ll take a closer look at Airtable’s pricing structure, discuss its hidden costs, and explore its limitations.
 We’ll also demonstrate why Baserow’s advanced features and open-source core make it a more cost-effective solution for businesses dealing with large volumes of data and a growing number of users.

 Airtable is a cloud-based data management tool that combines the simplicity of a spreadsheet with the functionality of a database.
-It allows users to create custom databases to organise, store, and manage data in a flexible and collaborative way.
+It allows users to create custom databases to organize, store, and manage data in a flexible and collaborative way.
 While it has many uses, it’s most suited for businesses that are already familiar with Excel or Google Sheets, but require more features for managing their projects.

 Its main benefits include: